San Diego airport food: everything you need to know (plus a little more)

 How long does it take to walk between the two food courts in Terminal 2?

-Where do I get the best food value at the San Diego airport?
+Where do I get the best food value at the San Diego Airport?

-Is there any food at the San Diego airport that should be avoided?
+Is there any food at the San Diego Airport that should be avoided?

-San Diego airport food gallery
+San Diego Airport food gallery

 Terminal 2 West food court San Diego Airport